typelevel/natchez/modules/docs/src/main/paradox/backends/opentelemetry.md

 `OpenTelemetry.lift` is used to turn an `F[_]` that constructs a `SpanExporter`, `SpanProcessor` or `SdkTraceProvider` into a `Resource` that will shut it down cleanly.
 This takes a `String` of what you've constructed, so we can give a nice error if it fails to shut down cleanly.

-The `OpenTelemetry.entryPoint` method takes a boolean called `globallyRegister` which tells it whether to register this `OpenTelemetrySdk` globally, this may be helpful if you have other java dependencies that use the global tracer, it defaults to false.
+The `OpenTelemetry.entryPoint` method takes a boolean called `globallyRegister` which tells it whether to register this `OpenTelemetry` globally.
+This may be helpful if you have other Java dependencies that use the global tracer.
+It defaults to false.

 It also takes an `OpenTelemetrySdkBuilder => Resource[F, OpenTelemetrySdkBuilder]` so that you can configure the Sdk.

 Here's an example of configuring one with the `otlp` exporter with batch span processing: